shamrock

 So, if you've been longing to find out who your ancestors were, and how they lived, there's never been a better time to start looking.

-Here's just some of what you can expect to discover here on Irish Genealogy Toolkit:
+Here's just some of what of the research topics, historical themes and areas of help you'll discover here on Irish Genealogy Toolkit:

 Thanks to some of the genealogy resources that have become available in recent years, I've managed to trace my Irish roots back to 1723 on my maternal line and to 1775 on my paternal line.
 Not bad for a supposedly impossible exercise, eh?

-Among the folks I've discovered is my 3 x great grandfather, Edward Doolittle, seen here at the launch of a new Wicklow lifeboat, the 'Robert T Garden', on 7th September 1866.
+Among the family I've discovered is my 3 x gt grandfather, Edward Doolittle, seen below at the launch of the 'Robert T Garden' lifeboat in Wicklow in 1866.

-Born in 1812, Edward was coxswain of the lifeboat and Wicklow Harbour Master, a position later also held by some of his sons.
+Born in 1812, Edward was a master mariner. owner of a few schooners, coxswain of Wicklow lifeboat and Wicklow Harbour Master, the latter a position subsequently held by several of his sons.

-Along my ancestral trail, I've extended my understanding of Ireland's social and political development, picked up a bit of Latin, learned to decipher 18th and 19th century handwriting, been riled by many historical injustices, and stood and stared at the very same gentle hills and dramatic seascapes that my ancestors stood and stared at.
-It's been fascinating and rewarding – and there's still plenty more to learn and experience.
+Along my ancestral trail, I've extended my understanding of Ireland's social and political development, dusted off my schoolgirl Latin, learned to decipher 18th and 19th century handwriting, been riled by many historical injustices, and stood and stared at the very same gentle hills and dramatic seascapes that my ancestors stood and stared at.

 Testimonials